YinJC/uk-tex-faq/FAQ-triptrap.md

----
-layout: page
-title: How can I be sure it's really TeX?
+# How can I be sure it's really TeX?
----

 TeX (and MetaFont and MetaPost) are written in a ['literate' programming](./FAQ-lit.html) language called `Web`